Heart and Vascular Care

 Three months after receiving a pacemaker, Peyton Chitty ran a half marathon.
 And he's not slowing down.
 He wants people to know life isn't over with a diagnosis, especially when you have remarkable care from Novant Health.

-Nationally Recognized Heart and Vascular Care
+Nationally Recognized Heart & Vascular Care

 Novant Health is widely recognized as being among the best options in the nation for treating heart attacks.

-- Chest Pain Accreditation – American College of Cardiology
+- Chest Pain Center Accreditation

 Why Choose Novant Health?